sarahquigley/vigenere-cipher/CONTRIBUTING.md

 ## Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature").
+* Use the present tense ("Add feature" not "Added feature" or "Adds feature").
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
 * Limit the first line to 72 characters or less.
 * Reference issues and pull requests liberally.